lune-climate/lune-ts/README.md

 see all available.
 Here are some examples:
 - Fully rebuild from the remote openAPI schema: `make build-from-schema`
 - Build with current source code: `make build-from-source`
-- If all you want is to check if code is valid and building: `make build-from-source`

 ## Publish